 Here are some tips to help navigate downsizing more easily:

 A professional organizer is an investment worth making.
 Many people will automatically default to thinking, “Why pay someone to help me get rid of things?”
 There are many different reasons.
 One key reason being: time!
 Hiring a professional can be a wise investment if you value your time and your well-being.
 A professional can be indispensable for sorting out your possessions while you can spend more time doing the things that you enjoy or happen to be better at doing.
 A good organizer not only de-clutters and organizes your possessions, s/he can will also create and help you to implement a strategy to keep your home organized.

 No time?
 No worries!
 Consider hiring an estate sales professional.
 This is a great resource especially if you have a number of valuable items with which you are ready to depart.
 A professional estate planner will valuate, price and handle promotion to get your items sold.
 Less expensively, there are online marketplace alternatives for sellers and buyers such as: Craigslist, Facebook Marketplace and Nextdoor.

-- Another Man’s Treasure.
 There are many people who may need or want items that you no longer need to keep.
 Also, many non-profit organizations available to pick up items from your home and either sell them to benefit others in need or place your items with someone in need.
 As a matter of fact, the upside to donation is that they can be used as a tax write-off.
 Just happy to have your item find a home in which it is needed?
 Consider Freecycle, an online membership site, one can post their item to be given away for free to another member for free.